nuwandavek/hugo-blog/content/posts/dont-panic.md

 ## Why'd I come here?

 I had never been enamored by the west the way many of my friends and acquaintances were.
 I took up a job in Bangalore after IIT Kharagpur, and moved around quite a bit.
 On some days I liked my job, and on some days I hated it - on most days I was bored.
 It did not take much to be perceived as good.
 To shake things up, I joined a start-up - which ended in a disaster.
 All this time was sprinkled with hackathons, side projects, heartbreaks, and travel.
 There were moments of glory, but most were meh.
 I had felt "alive" enough times to know that I was not feeling alive enough.
 Extrapolating my general trajectory did not lead to anything particularly glorious.
-It would good, it would be familiar, it would most probably not be any less boring.
+It would be good, it would be familiar, it would most probably not be any less boring.

 ## Did it turn out to be everything I expected?